ethereum/EIPs/SIPS/sip-53.md

 After the maturity date is reached, the price of the underlying asset is recorded, and the market resolves either long (the underlying asset's price is higher than or equal to the strike price), or short (the underlying asset's price is lower than the strike price).
+At this time, any collected fees are sent to the market creator and the Synthetix fee pool.

-At this point, users may exercise the options they hold, which will destroy them.
+Subsequently, users may exercise the options they hold, which will destroy them.
 If the market resolved long, each long option pays out 1 sUSD, and each short option pays out nothing.
 If the market resolved short, each long option pays out nothing, and each short option pays out 1 sUSD.

 These returns are paid from the total bids made on both sides during the bidding period.

-#### 4. Destruction
+#### 4. Expiry

-After a time period allowing users to exercise their options, the market is destroyed.
+After a time period allowing users to exercise their options, those markets expire, and the market can destroyed.

 Any fees collected are sent to the market creator and the Synthetix fee pool, and the market is removed from its parent manager's list of active markets.